-Answer: It is Measurable because I can see each step I need to take to achieve my vision, Achievable because I can see each of the items I need to achieve the goal and Time-bound because I have set my time horizons of I, 3 & 5 years, but is not very Specific because it is not clear how much I would need to increase my coffee production, so it may not be Realistic unless I have a lot of money!
+Answer: It is Measurable because I

+can see each step I need to take to achieve my vision, Achievable because I can see each of the items I need to achieve the goal and Time-bound because I have set my time horizons of 1, 3 & 5 years, but is not very Specific because it is not clear how much I would need to increase my coffee production, so it may not be Realistic unless I have a lot of money!

-- 8. Next, make some changes to your vision to show a SMART example. - In the example below, the purchase of 10 goats has been reduced to 3, and also has become a medium-term rather than a short-term goal.
-Explain that this is more REALISTIC for you. - You have also added a target of increasing coffee production by 10%, and to sell 100k worth of fish - these are now more SPECIFIC goals.
+- Next, make some changes to your vision to show a SMART example. - In the example below (Visual Aid 10), the purchase of 10 goats has been reduced to 3,.
+Explain that this is more REALISTIC for you. - You have also added a target to sell 10k worth of fish and added values for the other targets these are now more SPECIFIC goals.
 You have also added in the estimated amounts you will need for each goal.